 About Modern Cloister

-The Modern Cloister exists to cultivate deeper thinkers and worshipers through conversations about the Christian life in church, culture, and community.
+The Modern Cloister exists to cultivate deeper thinkers and worshipers through conversations at the intersection of church, culture, theology and doxology.

 Our name was inspired by and hopes to honor the community and legacy created by Martin Luther and Katharina Von Bora at their family home at the Black Cloister (known today as Luther Haus) which was located in the center of Wittenberg, Germany.
 Formerly an Augustinian monastery, the Black Cloister was home to the Luthers and their children during the Protestant Reformation.